‘Vanderpump Rules’ Star Lala Kent And Fiance Randall Emmett Gush Over One Another On Instagram

 As Vanderpump Rules fans may have noticed, Kent and Emmett recently went on a bit of a world tour together as they promoted his new movie, The Irishman, in several different countries, including England and France.
 They also attended premiere events in New York City and Los Angeles at the end of last month before spending time apart.

 As The Inquisitr previously reported, Kent appeared on Andy Cohen’s Watch What Happens Live weeks ago, where she opened up about her 2020 wedding to Emmett and confirmed she would not be asking Kristen Doute to serve as one of her bridesmaids.
-Also during the episode, Kent confirmed her nuptials would no longer be taking place in Miami.
+Also during the episode, Kent revealed that her nuptials would no longer be taking place in Miami.

 “The weather in Miami is just too volatile and my [late] dad loves Newport, or loved Newport.
 It sat well with me,” she explained, according to Reality Tea.